junxit/us-congress-bills-115/metadata.md

 - 2017-12-22 — Message on Senate action sent to the House.
 - 2017-12-22 — Received in the House.
 - 2017-12-22 — Referred to the House Committee on Natural Resources.
+- 2018-01-02 — Referred to the Subcommittee on Federal Lands.
+- 2018-04-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-04-16 — Considered as unfinished business. (consideration: CR H3328-3329)
+- 2018-04-16 — Considered under suspension of the rules. (consideration: CR H3327)
+- 2018-04-16 — DEBATE - The House proceeded with forty minutes of debate on S. 167.
+- 2018-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-04-16 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2018-04-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 1 (Roll no. 141). (text: CR H3327)
+- 2018-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 1 (Roll no. 141).(text: CR H3327)
+- 2018-04-19 — Presented to President.
+- 2018-04-19 — Presented to President.
+- 2018-04-30 — Became Public Law No: 115-169.
+- 2018-04-30 — Became Public Law No: 115-169.
+- 2018-04-30 — Signed by President.
+- 2018-04-30 — Signed by President.